 A website audit helps in determining the issues that inhibit your website from performing optimally.
-Auditing makes sure that your website continually hits targets, and if not, shows where the problems lie.
-It also looks for opportunities where you can improve customer service, traffic, conversion, content, and more.
+Auditing makes sure your website continually hits targets, and if not, shows where the problems lie.
+It also looks for opportunities where you can improve customer service, traffic, conversion, content and more.

 It is important to find and fix these anomalies, otherwise, search engines may penalize your website, causing it not to appear on searches.

 As businesses shift towards expanding their digital presence, improving your standing in the digital marketplace is important.
 A website audit is one of the first things we do to ensure that your website is in tip-top shape.